flyingkukri/countexex/README.md

   -m [ --model ] arg                    Required argument: Path to model file.
                                         Model has to be in PRISM format: e.g., model.nm
-  -p [ --propertyMax ] arg              Required argument: Specify wether you
+  -p [ --propertyMax ] arg              Required argument: Specify whether you
                                         want to check Pmax or Pmin.
 Set the argument to max or min accordingly.